sqrdevl/Pavo-IM-Getting-Started-With-OpenCore/README.md

 # Credits
-* [khtonokernel](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide) For the Orginal Guide
+* [khtonokernel](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide) For the Orginal Guide Which is amazing!
 * [Apple](https://www.apple.com) for MacOS.
 * [Acidanthera](https://github.com/acidanthera) for everything they contribute to hackintosh. :)
 * [Pavo-IM](https://github.com/Pavo-IM) for Opencore Builder and edits